anonaddy/addy.io/source/_posts/addy-io-has-partnered-with-windscribe.md

 section: content
 title: addy.io has partnered with Windscribe
 date: 2026-01-13
-description: We’re excited to share that addy.io has partnered with Windscribe, the Court-proven, audited no-logs VPN service with post-quantum safe encryption.
+description: We're excited to share that addy.io has partnered with Windscribe, the Court-proven, audited no-logs VPN service with post-quantum safe encryption.
 categories: [updates]
 ---